DataBiosphere/cgp-deployment/README.md

 ### Launch an instance of a AWS EC2 virtual machine (VM)

 Use the AWS console or command line tool to create a host virtual machine.
 While you do this make a note of your security group name and ID and ensure you can [connect via ssh](#sshconnect).
 We will refer to this virtual machine as the VM throughout the rest of the documentation.
-Ultimately the performance and size of the VM depends on the traffic you expect.
-For example the following specification has worked well for a small-scale production environment (**Note:** We have had problems when uploading big files to Virginia (~25GB).
-If possible, set up your AWS anywhere else but Virginia.):
+Ultimately the performance and size of the VM depends on the traffic you expect. (**Note:** We have had problems when uploading big files to Virginia (~25GB).
+If possible, set up your AWS anywhere else but Virginia.)

+#### Installing in `prod` mode
+As an example the following specification has worked well for a small-scale production environment :

 * Ubuntu Server 16.04
 * r4.xlarge